Row Filtering Extension 1.3

 Thanks for your interest in the Row Filtering Extension!

 This is a Premium Extension for TablePress.
-You may download and use it totally for free and without any restrictions.
+You may download it without donating and can use without any restrictions.

 At the same time, donations are highly appreciated and allow me to continue support and development of this free software.